Texas-Inventionworks/CuraIntegration/craftbot_profile/readme.txt

 If have inferior computers:

-Copy the .json file to:
+Copy the .json files (except extruder) to:
 C:\Program Files\Cura 2.9\resources\definitions

+Copy the .json files (extruder) to:
+C:\Program Files\Cura 2.9\resources\extruders

 Copy the .obj and .mtl files to:
 C:\Program Files\Cura 2.9\resources\meshes

-Copy the .png file to:
+Copy the .png files to:
 C:\Program Files\Cura 2.9\resources\images